alicezwatson/bias-in-ai-art/README.md

 Both null hypotheses are able to be rejected at the `p <= 0.05` significance level (`victim p=2.7e-29 | violent p=2.6e-14`).

+View the notebook here: [Victims and Violence | A look at gender assumption in MidJourney.ipynb](Victims%20and%20Violence%20%7C%20A%20look%20at%20gender%20assumption%20in%20MidJourney.ipynb)

 ### Conclusions